dx42/MockFtpServer/docs/fakeftpserver-filesystems.md

 ### Permissions

-The permissions for a file or directory entry in the filesystem are represented by a 9-character string of the form "rwxrwxrwx", consisting of three "rwx" triples.
+The permissions for a file or directory entry in the filesystem are represented by a 9-character string of the form `"rwxrwxrwx"`, consisting of three "rwx" triples.
 Each triple indicates the READ ("r"), WRITE ("w") and EXECUTE ("x") permissions for a specific set of users.
 Each position can alternatively contain a "-" to indicate no READ/WRITE/EXECUTE access, depending on its position.